 Melissa Olsen: Do you read your reviews?
 Why or why not?

 Yes.
 I read every one.
-My fiancée sometimes has to talk me down from posting replies to some of them.
 I think most writers are insecure.
 We crave positive feedback, thrive on it really.
 The negative stuff is awful, of course.
 I can stew over a negative review for days.
 But hopefully the really negative ones are few and far between.
 And I have come to realize that reviews reveal more about the people that write them than about the book itself.

 I once read two reviews, back to back.
 One of them said that they loved that book, but that it wasn’t very fast paced.
 The other said that they liked it, but the pacing was too fast.
 Back to back.
 One after the other.
 I’ve also read reviews that say my story had too much description, and then a review that said the sparse descriptions weren’t enough.
 Oh, and there are the *really* weird ones.
 Ones where the reader writes two pages worth of hateful rants and insults me and my writing and everything about the book.
 When I read those, I think that surely I must have done something awful to them in real life.
 I mean, why else would they be so angry over a book?
 Luckily I don’t get many of those.